 f) Outdoor Furniture

-The possibilities here are endless, from benches to tables made of tree stumps.
+The skies are the limit here; think of benches and tables made of tree stumps.

 1) Playful outdoor bar from scrap timber and wooden palettes.